Sagar2366/LearnWithSagar/CKA/15_kustomize.md

-### Kustomize:
+### Kustomize: Kustomize is a **declarative, overlay-based** tool for customizing Kubernetes manifests.
+It doesn't use a templating language; it modifies existing YAML files

 #### Why do we need Kustomize
 **Environment-specific customizations**
-Dev vs Test vs Prod often need different replicas, resource limits/requests, secrets/configMaps, annotations, etc. Using separate full manifests for each environment leads to duplication and drift.
+- Dev vs Test vs Prod often need different replicas, resource limits/requests, secrets/configMaps, annotations, etc.
+- Using separate full manifests for each environment leads to duplication and drift.
 Kustomize helps by overlaying only what's different.

 **Avoid duplication**
-Base manifests avoid having the same repeated chunks across environments.
-If something changes in base (e.g. container image version, selector labels), you change in one place.
+- Base manifests avoid having the same repeated chunks across environments.
+- If something changes in base (e.g. container image version, selector labels), you change in one place.
 Overlays only handle differences.

 **Declarative management & versioning**
-All manifests are YAML (no custom templating syntax), easier to review / diff / track in Git.
+- All manifests are YAML (no custom templating syntax), easier to review / diff / track in Git.

 **Native integration with kubectl**
-Kustomize is built into kubectl (for versions ≥ ~1.14) via kubectl apply -k or kubectl kustomize.
+- Kustomize is built into kubectl (for versions ≥ ~1.14) via kubectl apply -k or kubectl kustomize.

 **Secret / ConfigMap generation**
-You can generate ConfigMaps and Secrets dynamically via configMapGenerator and secretGenerator.
+- You can generate ConfigMaps and Secrets dynamically via configMapGenerator and secretGenerator.

 **Transformers & Patches**
-You can apply naming prefixes/suffixes, labels, annotations, variable image tags, or patches (strategic merge or JSON patches) so only minimal YAML is changed.
+- You can apply naming prefixes/suffixes, labels, annotations, variable image tags, or patches (strategic merge or JSON patches) so only minimal YAML is changed.

-**Core Concept**: Kustomize is a **declarative, overlay-based** tool for customizing Kubernetes manifests.
-It doesn't use a templating language; it modifies existing YAML files.

 ```mermaid
 flowchart TD